jhnbyrn/951-KLR-PAGES/ignition_timing_code.md

 * In 021D, the timing calculation always has an extra -1 via the __setb c__ at 227.
 But this is in half-teeth, so this is an advance of 0.5
 * Elsewhere, we always decrement 2B by 1, either just after the final calulation (in 0097 and 00B8), or in the ref sensor routine.
 Since 2B is in whole teeth, this is an advance of 1.
 (The exception is when 2B=1 in the ref sensor routine; then we compromise by reducing the dwell duration 30h by 2 half-teeth).

+Also recall from the crank sensor article that the ref sensor interrupt pulse fires around 1.5 teeth before the true zero-crossing point of the sensor signal.
+As a result there's an extra falling edge counted by the speed sensor routine.
+The ref sensor trigger screw is located at 21.5 teeth BTDC, or 58.64 degrees.
+But this advance of the digital pulse puts the ref sensor interrupt routine at a little over 60 degrees BTDC.
+There doesn't appear to be anything that compensates for this but it's probably not a big deal because it's a small angle and it's consistent.

 So although it's very confusing, it does all work out in the end.